UW-Hydro/RVIC/README.md

 ### Upcoming Development
 1. Write core convolution routine in C for speed.
 2. History file restarts to further support short model runs.
-3   Possible distributed application to support full grid routing (rather than source to sink only).
+3. Possible distributed application to support full grid routing (rather than source to sink only).
-3. Plans to couple directly to VIC
+4. Plans to couple directly to VIC.